rust-tw/book-tw/src/ch20-01-single-threaded.md

 {{#include ../listings/ch20-web-server/listing-20-04/hello.html}}
 ```

-<span class="caption">Listing 20-4: A sample HTML file to return in a
+<span class="caption">範例 20-4: A sample HTML file to return in a
 response</span>

 This is a minimal HTML5 document with a heading and some text.
 To return this